CRS-Diff: Controllable Remote Sensing Image Generation with Diffusion Model: Experiments

 For the condition generation phase, we posit that the generated image should have a sufficiently high correlation with the control labels as conditions.
-We aim for the generated image to encapsulate as much information from the conditioned image as possible and to offer data support for downstream tasks in related fields.
+We aim for the generated image to encapsulate as much information from the conditioned image as possible and to offer training data support for downstream tasks.
 Consequently, we incorporate experiments on the generated images to ascertain the pertinent performance of CRS-Diff.
-We consistently integrate synthetic dummy data into the training set of SGCN~\cite{zhou2021split} for the road extraction task and assess it on the official test set.
-Experimental results in \cref{tab:result3} verify that the synthetic data can improve the performance of SGCN to some extent, which means that the generated RS images conditioned by road are beneficial to downstream road detection task.
+We consistently integrate synthetic dummy data into the training set of SGCN \cite{zhou2021split} for the road extraction task and assess it on the official test set. \cref{tab:result4} demonstrates the performance comparison of the SGCM method under different settings of training datasets.
+As can be seen, synthetic training datasets can obtain almost the same performance as the real training dataset, which means that our CRS-Diff can simulate real images.
+By adding the synthetic dataset to the real dataset, the detection performance can be further significantly improved, indicating that the generated RS images conditioned on the road can promote the downstream road detection task.
+Besides, \cref{fig:road} also visually compares the road extraction results under the three training conditions.
+The red boxes highlight areas with relatively large differences, indicating that the model trained with the augmented dataset (Real + Synthetic) performs better in terms of continuity and completeness when dealing with complex road networks.
+Overall, the combination of real and synthetic data results in a more robust and generalized model, capable of handling more diverse and complex road structures.
+This blend of data sources not only increases the amount of training data but also introduces a wider range of scenarios, results in improved performance for road detection task.